ihr-it-projekt/DayZModsInfo/RealEstate/Readme.md

 ### AdminConfig.json

-Admins can currently delete house ownership in game
-### AdminConfig.json

-Admins can currently make a hot reload of configs and player data.
-Only they see the button in the menu.
+Admins can currently delete house ownership in game and can make a hot reload of configs and player data.

 see [AdminConfig.json](../GlobalConfigs/Readme.md#adminconfigjson)